-Psychology research at UWE Bristol has a track record in delivering applied research around four themes.
+Psychology research at UWE Bristol has a track record in delivering applied research around three themes.

 Applied Cognition and Neuroscience (ACN)

 The Applied Cognition and Neuroscience (ACN) theme is home to our cognitive and experimental psychologists and neuroscientists.
 We have a common interest in exploring the workings of the mind and brain with an ultimate goal of translating our findings into real-world applications.